Capgemini/Apollo/README.md

 Apollo can run anywhere!

-However, initial development is happening on AWS so our instructions and scripts are built around that.
+However, initial development is primarily happening on AWS so our instructions and scripts are built around that.
 Stayed tuned for more cloud provider support!
 If you make it work on other infrastructure please let us know and contribute instructions/code.

 Apollo is in alpha!